-Genus Nannophrys Günther 1869, endemic to Sri Lanka and formerly placed in the Ranidae family is now included in the family Dicroglossidae.
+Genus Nannophrys Günther, 1869, endemic to Sri Lanka and formerly placed in the Ranidae family is now included in the family Dicroglossidae.
 Fernando et al. (2007) placed four species in the genus, namely N. ceylonensis, N. marmorata, N. guentheri and N. naeyakai while all species of this genus are threatened with extinction (Ukuwela et al., 2020) and recent reports clarifies it (Frost, 2025; AmphibiaWeb, 2025).

-Ombrana is a monotypic genus of Dicroglossidae, represented by the single species, Ombrana sikimensis.
-The species first described as Rana sikimensis under Ranidae was described as Ombrana sikimensis by Frost et al. (2006).
-O. sikimensis is described from India (Mathew and Sen 2010) and the recent studies (Shrestha and Gurung, 2019; Khatiwada et al., 2021) reported declining of the population in their type localities while Wangyal et al. (2021) reported O. sikimensis from Bhutan.
+Ombrana is a monotypic genus of the family Dicroglossidae, represented by the single species, Ombrana sikimensis.
+The species first described as Rana sikimensis under the family Ranidae was described as Ombrana sikimensis by Frost et al. (2006).
+The species O. sikimensis is described from India (Mathew and Sen, 2010) and the recent studies (Shrestha and Gurung, 2019; Khatiwada et al., 2021) reported declining of the population in their type localities while Wangyal et al. (2021) reported O. sikimensis from Bhutan.

-The recognition of Phrynoderma as a distinct frog genus is very recent, when the recent classification of Dubois et al. (2021) separated the genus Euphlyctis Fitzinger 1843 into the skittering frog genus Euphlyctis Fitzinger and the pond frog genus Phrynoderma Fitzinger based on their morphological color patterns, behavior, and phylogenetic position.The revision has led to the discovery and description of more species of Phrynoderma ( Joshy et al., 2009; Priti et al. 2016; Dinesh et al. 2021b, 2022; Anoop and George 2023a, 2023b; Yadav et al. 2024) from India and Bangladesh.
+The recognition of Phrynoderma as a distinct frog genus is very recent, when the recent classification of Dubois et al. (2021) separated the genus Euphlyctis Fitzinger, 1843 into the skittering frog genus Euphlyctis and the pond frog genus Phrynoderma based on their morphological color patterns, behavior, and phylogenetic position.The revision has led to the discovery and description of more species of Phrynoderma ( Joshy et al., 2009; Priti et al., 2016; Dinesh et al., 2021b, 2022; Anoop and George, 2023a, 2023b; Yadav et al., 2024) from India and Bangladesh.

 As among the genera of Dicroglossinae, the taxonomy of subfamily Occidozyginae and its genera are extremely controversial and have received much attention by amphibian experts and researchers.
 Occidozyginae was originally established as a subfamily under the family Ranidae and was later transferred to the family Dicroglossidae by Frost et al. (2006).
 Currently, Occidozyginae is comprised of 19 recognized species under three genera namely Ingerana, Occidozyga and Phrynoglossus, distributed in northeastern India, Bangladesh, southern China, and the mainland and islands of Southeast Asia (AmphibiaWeb, 2025).

-The early established genus and the type genus of Occidozyginae is the Occidozyga for its type species Occidozyga lima Gravenhorst 1829.
+The early established genus and the type genus of Occidozyginae is the Occidozyga for its type species Occidozyga lima Gravenhorst, 1829.
 Due to their morphological similarities, the taxonomy of Occidozyga species has raised controversy among scientists and a series of updates were reported in the taxonomy and phylogeny of the genus (Frost et al., 2006; Fei et al., 2010; Pyron and Wiens, 2011; Li et al., 2014; Chan et al., 2021; Dubois et al., 2021; Flury et al., 2021; Lyu et al., 2022) and some new species were described (Chan et al., 2020; Flury et al., 2021; Chen et al., 2022).
-Phrynoglossus Peters 1867 is often treated as synonymous with Occidozyga owing to their interrelationships (Chan et al., 2021; Flury et al. 2021; Frost 2025) while Dubois et al. (2021), Kohler et al. (2021) and Trageser et al. (2021) supported the validity of Phrynoglossus as a separate genus distinct from Occidozyga.
+Phrynoglossus Peters, 1867 is often treated as synonymous with Occidozyga owing to their interrelationships (Chan et al., 2021; Flury et al. 2021; Frost, 2025), while Dubois et al. (2021), Kohler et al. (2021) and Trageser et al. (2021) supported the validity of Phrynoglossus as a separate genus distinct from Occidozyga.
 According to AmphibiaWeb(2025), Phrynoglossus currently comprises 12 species, with P. martensii representing the type species and Occidozyga comprises 5 species with Occidozyga lima representing the type species.
 However, Frost (2025) listed 18 out of the 19 species of Occidozyginae under the genus Occidozyga considering Phrynoglossus as a synonym of Occidozyga.